What is Sleep Apnoea?

 Who Does Sleep Apnoea Affect?

 An estimated 30 million people in the United States and 15% of Singaporeans suffer from sleep apnoea.
-In Singapore, one in three have moderate to severe symptoms, and one in ten have severe sleep apnoea.
+In Singapore, 1 in 3 people have moderate to severe symptoms, and 1 in 10 have severe sleep apnoea.

 It can also occur in children, and some of the symptoms include snoring and irritability in the day.
 Such children are often diagnosed with ADHD when the problem is in fact, sleep apnoea.